open-mmlab/mmdetection3d/docs/en/tutorials/deploy_model_tutorial.md

 ## Note

 * MMDeploy version >= 0.4.0.
-* Currently CenterPoint only support pillar version.
+* Currently, CenterPoint only has supported the pillar version.